sunfounder/thales_kit/docs/source/hello_led.rst

 Code
 ----------------

-Let's copy this code into Thonny and click "Run Current Script" or simply press F5 to run it to make the LED blink!
+Let's copy this code into Thonny and click "Run Current Script" (or press F5) to run it to make the LED blink!

 Don't forget to left click on the bottom right corner and switch the python version name to MicroPython (Raspberry Pi Pico).